 Why?
 I’m selfish.
-I’ll have 3 of my own kids in college.
+I have 2 of my own kids in college.
 One is a Sophomore right now.
-Another is starting in the fall of 2013.
-Yet another in the fall of 2014.
+Another started in the fall of 2014.
 I want them to succeed.
 This site is really for them, but you’re welcome to join the ride.

 My own kids are lab rats for at least the next 5 years.
 What fun is that!
 I’m Dad.
 I know they’ll resist.
 They’ll think I’m insane.
 All the better.
 Obstinant rats are a bigger challenge and may provide much better data.

 Secondly, I’m tired of seeing great kids that I know go off to college and then quit or fail, usually because of the frustration caused by lack of discipline that comes from good study habits.

 Finally, I’d like a return on my investment, which for me is making sure they don’t move back in when they graduate.

 Why Listen To Me?

 I’m not an educator.
 I was a D student in high school – a complete knucklehead.
 It took me an extra semester to graduate because I didn’t have enough credits.
 When I finally graduated, I pumped gas for six months.
 I was fortunate enough to have some great relatives who persuaded me to move away from my home town and go to college.